 A valuable treasure, a lost maiden pursued by a murderer, and a remorse-filled rake who’s failed to discharge his brother’s final wish…

-These are the ingredients which underpin the first meeting between the hero and heroine of my Tuesday release The Glittering Prize about a resourceful blue-stocking who finds love where she least expect it.
+These are the ingredients which underpin the first meeting between the hero and heroine of my story The Glittering Prize about a resourceful blue-stocking who finds love where she least expects it.

 Here’s an excerpt:

 In a dimly-lit, low-ceilinged salon above a row of shops in Soho, a great celebration was in full swing.

 “Mistress Kate has some rather fetching interlopers tonight.”